-The New Democracy Fund is built on dialogue, co-operation, and aims to create new and strengthen the existing relations between civil society organisations in the Eastern Neighbourhood Countries and Denmark.
+The New Democracy Fund is built on dialogue and cooperation.
+The fund aims to create new and strengthen existing relations between civil society organisations in the Eastern Neighbourhood Countries and Denmark.

 - Danish Cultural Institute (DCI) as lead partner

 - 3F – United Federation of Workers in Denmark (3F)